 - It would not be possible to offer to a broad set of clients.
 Without a very large balance sheet, it would not be possible to borrow enough money in aggregate to serve a broad audience.
 Using a mutual fund allows us to take advantage of economies of scale in obtaining leverage.

 These deficiencies of a separately managed account implementation are addressed by offering Risk Parity as a mutual fund.

-The Wealthfront Risk Parity Fund (the “Fund”) is managed by Wealthfront Strategies LLC (formerly known as WFAS LLC), a registered investment adviser and a wholly owned subsidiary of Wealthfront, Inc. WFAS LLC receives an annual management fee equal to 0.50% of the Fund’s average daily net assets.
-Northern Lights Distributors LLC a member FINRA/ SIPC serves as the principal distributor for the Fund.
+The Wealthfront Risk Parity Fund (the “Fund”) is managed by Wealthfront Strategies LLC (formerly known as WFAS LLC), a registered investment adviser and a wholly owned subsidiary of Wealthfront Inc. Wealthfront Strategies LLC receives an annual management fee equal to 0.25% of the Fund’s average daily net assets.
+Northern Lights Distributors, LLC, a member of FINRA and SIPC, serves as the principal distributor for the Fund.
 Wealthfront Inc., is not affiliated with Northern Lights Distributors, LLC.

 Before investing in the Wealthfront Risk Parity Fund, you should carefully consider the Fund's investment objectives, risks, fees and expenses.
 This and other information can be found in the Fund’s prospectus.
 Please read the fund prospectus or summary prospectus carefully before investing.
 There is no guarantee that any investment will achieve its objectives, generate positive returns, or avoid losses.

 In order to add the Wealthfront Risk Parity Fund, we must rebalance your portfolio.
 As part of this process, if we sell positions at a gain, and you do not have sufficient harvested losses to offset those gains, you’ll pay taxes on the net gain.